-Patients consistently endorsed the importance of "feeling heard."
+Patients consistently endorsed the importance of 'feeling heard'.
 When they did not feel heard, little else could be accomplished.

-[The doctor] was very one-way...
+(The physician) was very one-way...
 And I honestly walked out, because she wasn't listening to what I was saying.
 (Patient 10)

-What asked what it meant to be heard, patients spoke both of their physician actually listening, and also of the shared understanding that resulted.
+When asked what it meant to be heard, patients spoke both of their physician actually listening and also of the shared understanding that resulted.